Teacher-in-Residence Program : NOW HIRING!

 Slide Ranch is a non-profit farm-based environmental education organization located within the Golden Gate National Recreation Area, on coastal wildlands just 25 minutes north of San Francisco.
 The mission of Slide Ranch is to connect children to nature.
 We cultivate healthy bodies and minds and foster future generations of environmental stewards.
 By farming, cooking, caring for animals and exploring wilderness and the coast, we teach people of all ages to see the connection between their own health, a healthy food system and a healthy environment.

-- The 10-1/2 month Teacher-in-Residence Internship (7 positions) runs from late January to mid-December.
-Applications are accepted beginning in July, until all positions are filled.
+The 10-1/2 month Teacher-in-Residence Internship (7 positions) runs from January 21 through November 26, 2019.
+Applications are accepted starting July 2018, until all positions are filled.
+For best consideration, apply by September 15, 2018.

 Annual Teacher-in-Residence Job Description (10.5 months)

-These are residential "live-on-the-ranch" positions - housing and food provided plus monthly stipend and health insurance.
+These are residential "live-on-the-ranch" positions - including an hourly wage, with cabin housing and food provided

 Slide Ranch’s Teacher-in-Residence program fosters and inspires the next generation of leaders in education, sustainable farming and environmental stewardship.
 Apply yourself for 10-1/2 months that supports your growth as an educator and steward, and prepares you for a meaningful career!